Published online May 21, 2020. doi: 10.3748/wjg.v26.i19.2349

-Pancreatic cancer (PC) is one of the deadliest cancers worldwide.
+Pancreatic cancer (PC) continues to be a leading cause of cancer-related death worldwide.
 PC metastasis involves a complex set of events, including epithelial-mesenchymal transition (EMT), that increase tumor cell invasiveness.
-Recent evidence has shown that hypoxia is a major EMT regulator in pancreatic cancer cells and facilitates metastasis; however, the mechanisms remain elusive.
+Recent evidence has shown that hypoxia is a major EMT regulator in PC cells and facilitates metastasis; however, the mechanisms remain elusive.

 Real-time PCR and Western blot analysis were used to detect the expression of miR-301a and EMT markers in PDAC cells cultured in hypoxic and normoxic conditions.
-Western blot analysis was used to detect the expression of EMT markers in PDAC cells with miR-301a overexpression.
+Western blot analysis was used to detect the expression of EMT markers in PDAC cells with miR-301a overexpression and knockout.
 Wound healing assay and Transwell assay were used to detect the migration capabilities of PDAC cells with miR-301a overexpression and knockout.
-Luciferase assay was used to detect the miR-301a promoter and the 3’ untranslated region activity of TP63.
+Luciferase assay was used to detect the miR-301a promoter and the 3’ untranslated region of TP63.
 Orthotopic PC mouse models were used to study the role of miR-301a in metastasis of PDAC cells in vivo.
-In situ hybridization assay was used to detect the expression of miR-301a in PDAC patient samples (adjacent paratumor and paired tumor tissues).
+In situ hybridization assay was used to detect the expression of miR-301a in PDAC patient samples.